 Decisions regarding credit for previous education and training are made by the Executive Director.
-Students who have successfully completed courses under the instruction of Evangel Ministries will be granted credit for the equivalent DBI class.
 New students who have completed the equivalent course work of the Foundational Biblical Studies Program through another ministry training school may enroll directly into the Advanced Biblical Studies Program if approved by the Executive Director.
 New students interested in this advanced standing must first submit all pertinent transcripts to the Executive Director who will review them and make a decision.